FrancescoXX/free-Web3-resources/docs/roadmap/introduction.md

 ## Ethereum Concepts
 &nbsp;

-Once you choose the Blockchain you can start learning the fundamental of the specific Blockchain.
-Some concepts overlaps among the blockchains, but they can be slightly different for each of them.
+Once you choose the Blockchain you can start learning the fundamentals of the specific Blockchain.
+Some concepts overlap among the blockchains, but they can be slightly different for each of them.

 For Ethereum:
 - [Accounts](https://ethereum.org/en/developers/docs/accounts/): An account is an entity with an ether (ETH) balance that can send transactions on Ethereum.
 Accounts can be user-controlled or deployed as smart contracts.